DineshDataLab/Redbus_project1_guvi/README.md

 Database Storage:

-Extracted data is stored in MySQL for efficient querying.
+Stores extracted data in MySQL.

 Streamlit fetches filtered data from MySQL in real-time.

-Interactive Streamlit Dashboard:
+Interactive Dashboard:

-Users can select state and route.
+Users select state and route.

-Apply filters and price range sliders.
+Apply filters and price range.

 View buses dynamically in a responsive table.

 “Go back” buttons allow easy navigation between states and routes.

-Project Structure
+📂 Project Structure

-your_scraper_script.py – Main script for scraping and Streamlit app
+your_scraper_script.py – Main scraping + Streamlit app

-DATA – Dictionary storing extracted bus information before DB insert
+DATA – Temporary storage dictionary for bus info

-GOVT_LINKS – Dictionary mapping state names to RedBus URLs
+GOVT_LINKS – Mapping of state names to RedBus URLs

-Notes
+⚠️ Notes

 Make sure Google Chrome is installed for Selenium WebDriver.

 Handles exceptions and missing data gracefully (e.g., buses without ratings).

-Interactive filtering allows exploration of AC, Non-AC, Sleeper, Luxury, Electric, Government, Private, Highly Rated, Day/Night travel buses.
+Interactive filtering supports: ❄️ AC, 🪟 Non-AC, 🛌 Sleeper, 💺 Seater, 🌟 Luxury, ⚡ Electric, 🏛️ Government, 🏢 Private, ⭐ Highly Rated, 🌞 Day Travel, 🌙 Night Travel.

+📷 Screenshots / Demo

+(You can add screenshots of your Streamlit dashboard here for better presentation.)

-License
+📝 License

 This project is open source and free to use for educational purposes.

+If you want, Dinesh, I can also add color-coded emojis for database, filtering, and scraping sections to make it even more visually fun and easy to skim.

+Do you want me to do that next?

+Tools
+ChatGPT can make mistakes.
+Check important info.
+See Cookie Preferences.